AnnikaV9/hcclient/docker/README.txt

     $ docker/podman build -t hcclient .

-To export the image as a compressed tarball:
+To export the image as a compressed tarball, run from the root of the project:

     $ docker/podman save --output dist/hcclient-image.tar hcclient
     $ xz --compress \